 Shop at the grocery store for your meals or, at least, lunch (if you’re OK carrying your lunch with you in your backpack).
 It’s always a good idea to have a little bit of food in your pack, but you’ll have to decide whether that’s “emergency” rations for when you get really hungry or your daily lunch supply.

 If you opt to cook dinner, share with walking mates.

 Here’s your Camino de Santiago cost calculator again now that you know how to use it:

 So choose your walking style and multiply by the number of days you will spend walking.
 Allocate a bit of extra for lodging on the front end and back end of your pilgrimage.

 I am erring on the side of budgeting MORE per day because you may have unexpected expenses.
 For instance, I did not expect to spend more than 150 euros at pharmacies along the route thanks to the relentless blisters on my feet!

 While it’s important to calculate your estimated costs depending on YOUR pilgrimage style if it’s helpful to know my total cost breakdown, it looks like this:

-This Camino cost calculator does not include costs for getting to and from the route and for walking gear.
-Though I do have a full post coming soon on the perfect gear for your Camino backpack with costs!
+This Camino de Santiago cost calculator does not include costs for getting to and from the route and for walking gear.

 For my travel insurance, I used World Nomads: